 The effective relay contact closure on each terminal connector is between COMx and NOx, where x is the respective J number.

-Note: current software version is 1.6 (click here for versions history)
+Current software version is 1.6 (click here for versions history).

 The software includes an optional I²C LCD display routine, disabled by default, originally created during the testing period.
 Although in normal use it has no practical purpose, it can be easily activated – and used – by changing the LCD_INSTALLED parameter to true.
 However, the actual code is customized for LCD2S-162 interface from Modtronix (Serial LCD 16x2 Daughter Board); therefore, in order to use it with another I²C LCD display, the code has to be altered accordingly.

 The details regarding the exact steps for compiling and uploading the above software by using the Arduino IDE exceed the purpose of the present page.

 To connect the interface to Streamstar, a suitable virtual COM port driver for USB is required to be installed on PC.
 Different Arduino UNO boards may have different USB-to-serial converters, so the actual driver depends on the existing chip from the given board.
 A few known variants are as follows:

 Note: the details regarding the exact steps for installing these drivers exceed the purpose of the present page.

 Finally, the tally port has to be set up in the Streamstar own interface.
 This should be done via→ GENERAL icon → TALLY PORT tab → STREAMSTAR TALLY item → select the corresponding COM port of the interface → click APPLY → that's it.
 However, please note that right after connecting the DIY tally interface to Streamstar, the very first camera switching will not trigger any tally relay at all – see the Important note under the next paragraph.